savina-chan/rate-my-class/README.md

 2. As a user, I can log in to the site.
 3. As a user, I can browse a list of all available computer science classes.
 4. As a user, I can view detailed information and reviews for a specific class.
+5. As a user, I can create a new class entry if it doesn’t already exist.
-5. As a user, I can submit a new review for a class I've taken.
+6. As a user, I can submit a new review for a class I've taken.

 ## Research Topics